Head Coach Dave Cameron encourages his team during final game of '89 Centennial Cup

 Thunder Bay won the Centennial Cup, 4-1 over a very tired Summerside Western Capitals squad.
 Henderson was name the MVP of the tournament with a pair of wins and 3.00 goals against average.
 Murchison of the Caps made tourney All-star team as a forward and Rodney Gallant on defense.

-Summerside would go to host two more national junior tournaments and make the final game in both of those championships.
+Summerside would go on to host two more national junior tournaments and make the final game in both of those championships.
 A better outcome would follow in 1997.

 Summerside's 30 year old coach Dave Cameron